Tobitap04/robust-causal-eval/README.md

 (After this you can delete the `data/raw` directory, as it is no longer needed.)

 ### Step 3: Filter sample

+> **Note:** Per default, we use the `gwdg.qwen2.5-72b-instruct` model for filtering and perturbation creation.
+You can specify a different LLM by using the `--llm` parameter.

 To filter the sample, we removed all questions-answer pairs that did not meet the criteria defined in our paper.
 For this purpose, we developed a series of filtering functions tailored to create a high-quality dataset for our evaluation.
 The filters were applied sequentially (in the order specified below), and the intermediate results were saved after each step.
 Filtering is performed using a large language model (LLM) with a rate limit set to 10 requests per minute (this can be changed in `services/llm_service.py`).
 As a result, filtering larger samples may take **several hours**.